A Statistical Model of Bipartite Networks: Application to Cosponsorship in the United States Senate: Empirical Analysis of the 107th U.S. Senate

-In turn, members of the comparatively smaller ``Popular \& Uncontroversial'' pieces of legislation (shown in yellow in Figures~\ref{fig:block} and~\ref{fig:billgroup}) also draw consistent cosponsorship support from all senator groups, as members tend to be either uncontroversial resolutions or bills on popular social programs.
+In turn, legislation in the comparatively smaller ``Uncontroversial'' group (shown in yellow in Figures~\ref{fig:block} and~\ref{fig:billgroup}) also draws consistent cosponsorship support from all senator groups, as pieces in it tend to be either uncontroversial resolutions or bills on popular social programs.
 As a result, such legislation is widely cosponsored by Republicans and Democrats alike.
 For instance, the Senate joint resolution over the Sept.
 11 attacks (SJ 107 22) has the highest mixed membership probability in this group, followed closely by bills such as the \emph{Railroad Retirement and Survivors' Improvement Act of 2001} (SN 107 697).
-Such bills and resolutions form a small but steady core of legislation that supplements low-stakes efforts (such as those in the ``Bipartisan Resolutions'' block), that can nevertheless result in substantial legislation, such as the \emph{Family Opportunity Act of 2002} (SN 107 321).
+These legislations form a small but steady core of that supplements low-stakes efforts (such as those in the ``Bipartisan Resolutions'' block), that can nevertheless result in substantial legislation, such as the \emph{Family Opportunity Act of 2002} (SN 107 321).

-Overall, Senators appear to have leveraged a mix of low-stakes resolutions over potentially contentious issues and a small set of legislation over which there was bipartisan support in order to build cross-partisan bridges and keep the 107th session from devolving into stalemate.
-Our model identified these patterns after accounting for the forces that have been found to drive collaboration through cosponsorship.

-In particular, the blockmodel structure we found was net of two important drivers of cosponsorship likelihood \emph{quid pro quo} behaviors (represented by dyadic predictors), measured as the coefficient on the (log) proportion of ``reciprocity'' (\textit{Log Reciprocity}), and the shared committee experience of a given senator-bill dyad (\textit{Shared Committee}).
-In the case of the former, our model suggests that a 1\% increase in the reciprocity (i.e., the proportion of times the sponsor of a piece of legislation acted as a cosponsor for a given senator’s bill in the previous Congress) is associated with a 2\% increase in the likelihood of cosponsorship.
+The importance of this meaningful cooperation mechanism revealed by the blockmodel is particularly notable, as the model was able to identify it net of two important drivers of cosponsorship likelihood: \emph{quid pro quo} behaviors (represented by dyadic predictors), measured as the coefficient on the (log) proportion of ``reciprocity'' (\textit{Log Reciprocity}), and the shared committee experience of a given senator-bill dyad (\textit{Shared Committee}).
+For the former, and given the log transformation, our model suggests that a 1\% increase in the reciprocity (i.e., the proportion of times the sponsor of a piece of legislation acted as a cosponsor for a given senator’s bill in the previous Congress) is associated with a roughly 2\% increase in the odds of cosponsorship.
 In the case of the latter, we find that sharing a committee is significantly and positively associated with collaboration, making cosponsorship about 3 times more likely.
-These results, which can be fully explored in Table \ref{tab:estimcoef1} in the Appendix, are consistent with previous research on the determinants of legislative collaboration --- lending further credence to our general findings.
+These results, which are fully explored in Online SI Table S.4, are consistent with previous research on the determinants of legislative collaboration --- lending further credence to our general findings.